AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 - Encapsulates any C++ value or pointer in an object of type \alib{boxing;Box}.
 - A box is very lightweight (3 x 8 bytes on a 64-bit system) and contains a copy of the value (if possible) or a pointer to the object that it capsules.
-- Construction of Boxes is seamless: Using template meta programming (TMP) and implicit constructors, values, "anything" can just be assigned to a box.
+- Construction of Boxes is seamless: Using \ref alib_manual_appendix_tca "type traits" and implicit constructors, "almost anything" can just be assigned to a box.
 - Similar features in other programming languages are called auto-boxing.
-It is especially useful if function arguments or return types are of type \b %Box: Such function can be invoked with (almost) any parameter, without providing explicit conversions.
+It is especially useful if function arguments or return types are of type \b %Box: Such a function can be invoked with (almost) any parameter, without providing explicit conversions.
-- \alib_boxing_nl is 100% type-safe: The boxed type can be queried and trying to unbox a wrong type, raises a run-time assertion (with debug-builds).
+- \alib_boxing_nl is 100% type-safe: The boxed type can be queried and trying to unbox a wrong type, \ref alib_mod_assert "raises an error" (with debug-builds).
 - \alib_boxing_nl supports a sort of "virtual function" invocation on boxes.
 This means, that functions can be invoked on boxes without prior type-checking and/or unboxing of values.
   Such functions can simply be implemented (according to the required function signature) and then registered for a boxed-type.